FAQGURU/FAQGURU/topics/en/bootstrap.md

 * https://www.toptal.com/twitter-bootstrap/interview-questions

 [[↑] Back to top](#Bootstrap)
 ### What is the role of pagination in bootstrap and what are their classifications?
-(Senior)

 When an unordered list has to be handled by bootstrap, it uses pagination.
 To handle the list, different classes are available such as: